-"I anticipate Disney’s lawyers are advising not to give such information, since, from most lawyers’ perspectives, the less the public, and apparently in this case shareholders, know about the specifics of the organizations data security and privacy practices, the fewer liabilities they would have in the event of a security incident or privacy breach."
+"I anticipate Disney’s lawyers are advising not to give such information, since, from most lawyers’ perspectives, the less the public, and apparently in this case shareholders, know about the specifics of the organization's data security and privacy practices, the fewer liabilities they would have in the event of a security incident or privacy breach."

 And she says a challenge with cybersecurity and privacy metrics is that they can be viewed subjectively.
 Is a score of 8 out of 10 good or bad?
-Those in privacy and security know nothing is foolproof and that things come down to degrees of risk.
-But in a court of law or in the court of public opinion it does not work that way.
+Those in privacy and security know that nothing is foolproof and things come down to degrees of risk.
+But in a court of law or in the court of public opinion, it does not work that way.

 "Some would view an 8 out of 10 as being failing in 20% of the things the organization should be doing to mitigate security and privacy risks to acceptable levels.
 The CFO and other executives are probably also afraid such news, if made public, would lower their stock value," Herold said.

 Who holds the risk at Walt Disney?

 One thing we've heard repeatedly from security leaders at SecureWorld conferences across North America over the last couple of years is that cyber risk is

 And that concept is why Dr. Larry Ponemon of the Ponemon Institute tells us his research shows a significant change taking hold:

 "CISOs are shifting into a coaching role.
 Lines of business are taking on more responsibility for the risk, and so we're seeing more CISOs go from holding all the risk to becoming more like a coach, helping all lines of business to understand the things that need to be done to ensure cybersecurity."